ardatan/graphql-tools/.changeset/weak-peaches-count.md

 - Support for fragment hints has been removed in favor of selection set hints.

+- `stitchSchemas` now processes all `GraphQLSchema` and `SubschemaConfig` subschema input into new `Subschema` objects, handling schema config directives such aso`@computed` as well as generating the final transformed schema, stored as the `transformedSchema` property, if transforms are used.
+Signatures of the `onTypeConflict`, `fieldConfigMerger`, and `inputFieldConfigMerger` have been updated to include metadata related to the original and transformed subschemas.
+Note the property name change for `onTypeConflict` from `schema` to `subschema`.

 #### Mocking (`addMocksToSchema` and `@graphql-tools/mock`)

 - Mocks returning objects with fields set as functions are now operating according to upstream graphql-js convention, i.e. these functions take three arguments, `args`, `context`, and `info` with `parent` available as `this` rather than as the first argument.